-Extended Sources: $MJy \times sr^{-1}$
+Extended Sources: MJy/sr

-As discussed in §4.9 the SSC will accept 'statistical programs' in where a specific number of observations are required for the science but the set of observations required is not unique.
-For example if your program requires observations of 10 targets in your sample and you have 20 targets total in the sample the proposal can be submitted with AORs specifying observations of 20 targets but time is only requested to observe 10 of them.
-All of the targets should be described in the Observation Summary Table.
+As discussed in §3.3 the SSC will accept 'statistical programs' in which a specific number of observations are required for the science but the set of observations required is not unique.
+For example, if your program requires observations of 10 targets in your sample and you have 20 targets total in the sample the proposal can be submitted with AORs specifying observations of 20 targets but time is only requested to observe 10 of them.
+All of the targets should be described in the Observation Summary Table for both regular GO and Snapshot proposals.